plinecom/py_exr_ffmpeg/README.md

                              ).output('/foo/bar/' + fname + '.mov',
                                       pix_fmt='yuv420p'
 ```
 Specify the destination and file name.
 As a bonus, pix_fmt is indicated.
-If pix_fmt is not set to 'yuv420p', a file which cannot be previewed on mac will be created.
+If pix_fmt is not set to 'yuv420p', you will create a file you cannot preview on mac.
 It is inconvenient for a simple check use, so I'll put up with it and set it to 4:2:0.
-By the way, I am not instructing you to export at the very small size of 420p, I am instructing you how to express the colors.
+By the way, I am not instructing you to export at the minimal size of 420p, and I am instructing you on how to express the colors.

 https://qiita.com/mriho/items/a16b3c618c378efeb58f